connorskees/connorskees.github.io/content/blog/python-leetcode.md

 unique = set(arr)
 ```

 Dicts can be created in this way, as long as the elements are lists/tuples/other iterators containing exactly two elements.
 So something like `dict([("key", "value"), ("a", "b")])`.
-This can be combined with `zip(..)` to easily combine two lists into a key: value dict
+This can be combined with `zip(..)` to easily combine two lists into a `key: value` dict:

 ```py
 keys = [0, 1, 2]